 \section{Introduction}

 Let $G$ be a Lie subgroup of $O(n)$.
 We want to characterize a class of ``natural" $G$-structures on Riemannian manifolds $M^n$.
 First, we would like to see $G$ in the list of possible holonomy groups of Riemannian manifolds $M^n$.
 Second, we also like to characterize $G$ as the stabilizer group of some exterior $k$-form on $\R^n$ (as it is the case with most of special holonomy groups of Riemannian manifolds, see \cite[table 1, chapter 10]{Besse1987}).
-Note that the holonomy group of a Riemannian manifold $M^n$ lies in such a ``natural" group $G \subset O(n)$ only if $M^n$ admits a parallel $k$-form $\phi^k$, which makes $M^n$ a calibrated manifold.
+Note that the holonomy group of a Riemannian manifold $M^n$ lies in such a ``natural" group $G \subset O(n)$ only if $M^n$ admits a parallel $k$-form $\phi^k$, which makes $M^n$ a manifold with calibration.
 A careful analysis shows that a connected simply connected complete Riemannian manifold $M^n$ admits a parallel 3-form $\phi^3$, if and only if $(M^n, \phi^3)$ is a product of basis Riemannian manifolds $(M^i, \phi_i ^3)$, where either $\phi^3_i = 0$, or $M^i$ is flat and $\phi^3_i$ is a parallel form, or $\phi^3_i$ is one of stable 3-forms in dimensions 6,7,8, or $\phi^3$ is a wedge product of a K\"ahler 2-form with a 1-form, or $\phi^3$ is a Cartan 3-form associated with a simple compact Lie group, see Theorem \ref{3para} for a precise formulation.

 This motivates us to study geometry associated with a Cartan 3-form.
 It turns out that these manifolds possess very rich geometric structures, arising from the cohomological structure of the associated Lie algebra.

-Our study can be thought as a continuation of the study initiated by Hitchin of geometries associated with stable 3-forms in dimension 6, 7, 8, \cite{Hitchin2000},\cite{Hitchin2001}, which includes the Special Lagrangian (SL) 3-form, the 3-form of $G_2$-type, and the Cartan 3-form on $\su(3)$.
-On the other hand, our study provide new examples and some structure theorems for the theory of manifolds provided with a closed multi-symplectic form, which has been discovered long time ago in relation with the multi-variate field theory \cite{GS1977}, and enjoys its active development nowadays \cite{BHR2010}, \cite{MS2010}.
+Our study can be thought as a continuation of the study initiated by Hitchin of geometries associated with stable 3-forms in dimension 6, 7, 8 \cite{Hitchin2000}, \cite{Hitchin2001}, which includes the Special Lagrangian (SL) 3-form, the 3-form of $G_2$-type, and the Cartan 3-form on $\su(3)$.
+On the other hand, our study provides new examples and some structure theorems for the theory of manifolds supplied with a closed multi-symplectic form, which has been discovered long time ago in relation with the multi-variate field theory \cite{GS1977}, and enjoys its active development nowadays \cite{BHR2010}, \cite{MS2010}.